-- 1. In the opinion of the directors: - (a) the attached financial statements, notes and the additional disclosures included in the directors' report designated as audited, are in accordance with the Corporations Act 2001, including: - (i) section 296 (compliance with accounting standards and Corporations Regulations 2001); and - (ii) section 297 (gives a true and fair view of the financial position as at 30 June 2023 and of the performance for the year ended on that date of the Group); and - (b) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - The attached financial statements are in compliance with International Financial Reporting Standards, as stated in note 1 to the financial statements. - 3.
-The Directors have been given a declaration required by section 295A of the Corporations Act 2001 for the financial year ended 30 June 2023.
+- 1. In the opinion of the directors: - (a) the attached financial statements, notes and the additional disclosures included in the directors' report designated as audited, are in accordance with the Corporations Act 2001, including: - (i) section 296 (compliance with accounting standards and Corporations Regulations 2001); and - (ii) section 297 (gives a true and fair view of the financial position as at 30 June 2024 and of the performance for the year ended on that date of the Group); - (b) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable; and - (c) the consolidated entity disclosure statement required by section 295(3A) of the Corporations Act 2001 is true and correct. - 2.
+The attached financial statements are in compliance with International Financial Reporting Standards, as stated in note 1 to the financial statements. - 3.
+The Directors have been given a declaration required by section 295A of the Corporations Act 2001 for the financial year ended 30 June 2024.